Didstopia/rust-server/README.md

 ## Rust server that runs inside a Docker container

-NOTE: This image has been updated so that it installs/updates Rust on startup!

-Since this image will always install/update to the latest steamcmd and Rust server, all you have to do to update your server is to redeploy the container.
+NOTE: This image will always install/update to the latest steamcmd and Rust server, all you have to do to update your server is to redeploy the container.

 Also note that the entire /steamcmd should be mounted on the host system to avoid potential saving issues with Rust.

 # How to run the server